mdjahidhasan009/SQL/cross_apply_outer_apply.md

 ## CROSS APPLY and OUTER APPLY basics
-Apply will be used when when table valued function in the right expression.
+Apply will be used when table valued function in the right expression. **THOSE ARE ONLY AVAILABLE IN SQL SERVER.**

 create a Department table to hold information about departments.
 Then create an Employee table which hold information about the employees.
 Please note, each employee belongs to a department, hence the Employee table